RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 This patch introduces a few little fixes that had been building up as well inlcuding:

 - Prospector with Mole bags is now a ship option you can choose.
-- Scrollbars should be visible wherever appropriate
+- Scrollbars should be visible wherever appropriate (and hopefully nowhere else).
+- The reference numbers table on the work order tool has been restored.
 - A duplicated root DIV was causing some layout issues.
-This has been removed.
+This has been removed so hopefully those of you that saw a huge scrollable space under the app shouldn't anymore.

 ### May 31, 2024
 ## 1.0.50 - UEX 2.0 API Price synching